 5D Smiles Dental Implant Center

-At 5D Smiles in Downey, CA, most patients return to a desk job 48 hours after implant surgery.
-Day 1 pain averages a 3 to 4 on a 10-point scale, controlled with ibuprofen and Tylenol.
-The Vampire Protocol PRP drawn at surgery measurably reduces swelling.
-The 8 to 14 week osseointegration window that follows is asymptomatic.
+At 5D Smiles in Downey, CA, the recovery you feel after a single dental implant lasts about five to seven days.
+Most patients are back at a desk job 48 hours after surgery and at the gym in one week.
+Day 1 pain averages a 3 to 4 on a 10-point scale, controlled with ibuprofen and Tylenol, and about 60 percent of patients never fill the narcotic prescription.
+The Vampire Implants Protocol PRP drawn at surgery measurably reduces swelling.
+The eight-to-fourteen-week osseointegration window that follows is silent and asymptomatic.

 Dental Implant Recovery Time